craigtrupp/Educational-Data-Python-Items/HackerRank/entry_easy/easy_md.md

         - Take note of how the **`getattr`** method call is used to assign a method call from a passed string argument from an input can be appropriately applied to an instance of a set object.
         - Useful reminder of how if a string is passed to a function how it can be applied to it's object type
             -  [Call Function of Module by Using its Name as String](https://stackoverflow.com/questions/3061/calling-a-function-of-a-module-by-using-its-name-a-string?rq=1)
+    * `Sets : Union Operation` - The students of District College have subscriptions to English and French newspapers.
+Some students have subscribed only to English, some have subscribed to only French and some have subscribed to both newspapers.
+You are given two sets of student roll numbers.
+One set has subscribed to the English newspaper, and the other set is subscribed to the French newspaper.
+The same student could be in both sets.
+Your task is to find the total number of students who have subscribed to at least one newspaper.
+        - Fairly straight forward.
+Union operator similar to **`SQL`** will only select either unique items or matching items (only once .. **no dupes!!**)

 * [**`Sixth Set`**](/HackerRank/entry_easy/sixth_set.py)
     * `Calendar Module` - The calendar module allows you to output calendars and provides additional useful functions for them.
 You are given a date.
 Your task is to find what the day is on that date.